MikeyMoore/Telepoem/README.md

 # Telepoem
-Post poems, short-stories, or sentences for your friends or strangers to collaborate on.
+Ruby on Rails web app where users can post poems, short-stories, or jokes for their friends and strangers to collaborate on.

 ##MVP
 - Users can register